browniebroke/deezer-python/.github/PULL_REQUEST_TEMPLATE.md

-- [ ] If some code is being changed, the pull request should include tests.
-- [ ] If the pull request adds functionality, the docs should be updated.
+- [ ] Include tests for bug fix and new functionality
+- [ ] Updated documentation for new feature
 - [ ] The pull request should work for Python 2.7, 3.3, 3.4, 3.5 and for PyPy.
+- [ ] Added an entry at the top of History.rst, under the unreleased section